Mainframe-Renewal-Project/sear-docs/authorizations.md

 # Required authorizations

 This page details the authorization you need to use the SEAR API.
-You can use the API without having access to all of these profiles at the same time, do keep in mind it might restrict which parts you can use.
+You can use the API without having access to all of these RACF callable services at the same time, do keep in mind it might restrict which parts you can use.
 It's for example possible to use this granularity to give a system user only the ability to extract information with this API and deliver the RACF data as a report, since there is no need to give more permission than is necessary.
 Inversely it is also possible to only give a system user the ability to change things in RACF, though that is not as useful for security since being able to change things in RACF also means the user can escalate their privileges with the API.
 Another useful ability is to give access to certificate administration, but not other updates to RACF such as modifying access to resource profiles, this can greatly increase security for automation related to certificates or keyrings.

 {: .warning }